willwin4sure/vault/💻Programming/CUDA/Memory Hierarchy of GPUs.md

 ### L1/Shared Memory (SMEM)

 Every SM has a fast, on-chip scratchpad memory that can be used as an L1 cache and shared memory.
 All threads in a block can share shared memory, and all CUDA blocks running on a given SM can share the physical memory resource.
 This memory is why you should have threads in the same block working on localized data for efficiency.
-For example, if you take the [[Introduction#GPU Optimization|introduction example]] and flip the indexing in the kernel code to
+For example, if you take the [[💻Programming/CUDA/Introduction#GPU Optimization|introduction example]] and flip the indexing in the kernel code to

 ```cpp
 int index = threadIdx.x * gridDim.x + blockIdx.x;